-Due to the rapid technological developments, digitization is becoming more and more rapid.
-This also applies to (semi-) government agencies.
-Although digitization brings many services closer to the citizen, this also brings new challenges.
-You have probably seen the extensive checklists in your organization that your websites, mobile applications and other digital services must comply with in order to be accessible.
+Due to rapid technological developments, digitisation is happening more and more and faster.
+So too with (semi-)government agencies.
+Although digitisation brings many services closer to the citizen, it also brings new challenges.
+You will probably have seen the extensive checklists passing by in your organisation, which your websites, mobile applications and other digital services have to comply with in order to be accessible.
 But where do these come from, and are they important?

 Why are these concepts important?